Relationship coach Marie-Claire is taking us through the second set of questions that we get from people that are looking for relationship coaching.

 Q: Once you know your love language, where do you go from there?

-Q: Are there questions that I should ask my partner on a regular basis?
+Q: Are there questions that I should ask my partner regularly?

 ‘When you do this special thing that your partner asked you to do, he or she will think ‘oh, I better do what they asked me to do’ so it’s a beautiful cycle instead of a downwards vicious cycle it becomes a beautiful, positive cycle’.
 Through intimacy coaching, I’ll help you identify what works for your couple’.